 Wastewater Treatment Plant

 In a wastewater treatment plant, the incoming sewage containing organic solids is separated from the liquid.
 This sludge goes through various forms of treatment which may include anaerobic digestion.
-Large wastewater treatment facilities commonly use anaerobic digesters.
+Extensive wastewater treatment facilities commonly use anaerobic digesters.
 In the anaerobic digester, the microorganisms decompose in the absence of oxygen which reduces the amount of sludge and produces biogas.
-The composition of biogas from a digester will be approximately 60-65% methane with 35-40% carbon dioxide.
-The biogas is burnt in an engine and a digester can produce enough biogas almost to meet the energy demands of the plant.
+The composition of biogas from a digester will be approximately 60-65% methane, with 35-40% carbon dioxide.
+The biogas is burnt in an engine, and a digester can produce enough biogas almost to meet the energy demands of the plant.

 Read more information on wastewater digester gas in the Sage application brief, Wastewater Digester Gas at Wastewater Treatment Plant.

-Landfill gas (LFG) is primarily produced by the decomposition of the organic material in municipal solid waste.
+The decomposition of the organic material primarily produces landfill gas (LFG) in municipal solid waste.
 The organic material is typically food scraps, waste paper, and cardboard.
 A collection system includes extraction wells and a series of collection manifolds which connect to the main manifold and a blower.
-There are various options for disposal of the LFG.
+There are various options for the disposal of the LFG.
 A small landfill may flare the LFG on the property.
 Larger landfill operations may feed the LFG to a boiler or engine to produce energy.
 In some cases, the LFG can be treated and fed into a natural gas pipeline.
 The maximum flow of LFG occurs after five to seven years and will then decline.
 The ratio of methane and carbon dioxide will also change over the life of the landfill.

 More information about the measurement of landfill gas is available in the Sage application brief, Landfill Gas Monitoring, Recovery, and Flaring.